Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case

 For a homogeneous material, the distribution of stable phases is commonly modeled by using the Cahn-Hilliard free energy (also known as the Modica-Mortola functional, in the mathematical community).
 The energy reads as

-where $u\in W^{1,2}(\Omega;\R^M)$ represents the distribution of phases, $\varepsilon>0$ is a small parameter, and the potential $W:\R^M\to[0,\infty)$ vanishes at the stable critical phases.
-It was first proved by Modica and Mortola \cite{modica87}\cite{modica77} in the scalar case that this energy minimizes perimeter in the limit.
-This sharp interface limit was conjectured by Gurtin \cite{Gurtin} to hold in more generality and was later proven in \cite{KohnStern, Stern, FonsecaTartar}.
-Since then, many variants have been studied such as with multiple phases \cite{baldo}, fully coupled singular perturbations \cite{Bou, FonPopo}, and even the case of when the wells of $W$ are allowed to depend on position \cite{CriGra,CristoferiFonsecaGanedi}.
+where $u\in W^{1,2}(\Omega;\R^M)$ represents the distribution of phases, $\varepsilon>0$ is a small parameter that represents the width of the transition layers between the different materials that form the composite, and the free energy $W:\R^M\to[0,\infty)$ that vanishes at the stable critical phases.
+It was first proved by Modica and Mortola \cite{modica87}\cite{modica77} in the scalar case that in the limit this energy minimizes perimeter, i.e, interfacial energy.
+This sharp interface limit was conjectured by Gurtin \cite{Gurtin} to hold in more generality, and was later proven in \cite{KohnStern, Stern, FonsecaTartar}.
+Since then, many variants have been studied such as having multiple phases \cite{baldo}, fully coupled singular perturbations \cite{Bou, FonPopo}, and even the case in which the wells of $W$ are allowed to depend on position \cite{CriGra,CristoferiFonsecaGanedi}.

-Our interest is in a heterogeneous material where the heterogeneities are modeled with an oscillating periodic potential $W:\R^N\times\R^M\to[0,+\infty)$ that is $Q$-periodic in the first variable, where $Q\subset\R^N$ is the unit cube.
-Furthermore, in this paper we consider the wells of $W$ to be fixed constants $a,b \in \R^M$ and the case of when wells of $W$ are dependent on the spatial variable will be considered in future work.
+Our interest here is in a heterogeneous material where the heterogeneities are modeled with an oscillating periodic potential $W:\R^N\times\R^M\to[0,+\infty)$ that is $Q$-periodic in the first variable, where $Q\subset\R^N$ is the unit cube $(-\frac{1}{2},\frac{1}{2})^N$.
+We consider the wells of $W$ to be fixed constants $a,b \in \R^M$, while the case in which the wells of $W$ are dependent on the spatial variable will be considered in future work.